 A controversial BDSM term

 “Vanilla” refers to people who have conventional sex, which in turn is referred to as flower sex or vanilla sex.
 According to legend, the term comes from the vanilla ice cream variety, which is said to be the most popular and therefore very widespread.
 A taste that some people find boring.
-The scene uses the term very often both as a subjective or an adjective or, as in the case of the term “vanilla sex”, for word combination.
+The community uses the term very often both as a subjective or an adjective or, as in the case of the term “vanilla sex”, for word combination.

 In German, also the abbreviation “Stino” is used, short for “stinknormal”, which means something like “plain ordinary”.
 You can already tell: it’s all about your own demarcation.